MystPi/argonaut-lang/README.md

 The Argonaut Programming Language

 Argonaut is my first programming language, made with the [ply](https://github.com/dabeaz/ply) python library.
-Since it's my first language, it's *very* bad and should not be looked at let alone used. 🤣 It has no scoping and terrible error catching.
+Since it's my first language, it's *very* bad and should not be used for anything other than play. 🤣 It has no scoping and terrible error catching.
 Enjoy!

 >(You must install the [ply](https://github.com/dabeaz/ply) python library before you can use Argonaut!)

 ## Here's the documentation anyway:
 <br>

->### Comments:
+### Comments:
 ```
 [- comment -]